paezha/University-AI-Panel/README.md

 [^40]: Including AI overviews with misinformation about depression
     (Tenbarge 2024).

-[^41]: Disturbing as this is, given the appetite for risky behaviors by
+[^41]: A disturbing idea in and of itself, given the appetite for risky
-    corporate actors, and the potential for abuse of nominally private and confidential information.
+    behaviors by corporate actors, and the potential for abuse of nominally private and confidential information.
 It would be too naive to expose even a morsel of juicy data to transmission over the internet, and expect Google et al., not to see it as fair game.

 [^42]: A blog post on a website called *Ancient Rome* by a certain Ellen
     Hunter (whose profile picture is likely the output of a generative